zhihanyang2022/normalizing-flows-pytorch/README.md

 ## Approximating complex 2D distributions

+### Notes

-I reproduced Section 6.1 using **planar flows**.
+I reproduced Section 6.1 using **planar flows** with the following hacks:

-- I used `torch.autograd.functional.jacobian` instead of Eq.
+- *Jacobian computation.* I used `torch.autograd.functional.jacobian` instead of Eq.
 12 to compute the jacobian of the transformation; this is less efficient but (1) I'm only using $D=2$ and (2) it's easier to debug.
-- I found that I didn't have to enforce invertibility as discussed in Section A.1 🤷; during training, the dot product between $\vec{w}$ and $\vec{u}$ was always greater than -1.
+- *Invertibility.* I found that I didn't have to enforce invertibility as discussed in Section A.1 ;during training, the dot product between $\vec{w}$ and $\vec{u}$ was always greater than -1.
 Explicitly enforced this constraint in my code led to bad results (i.e., the learned density didn't resemble the true density).
 Maybe I was doing it wrong...

-My thoughts/questions:

-- How did the authors evaluate the density at each point in Figure 3b without having access to the original $\vec{z}_0$?
-Really interesting conversation [here](https://groups.google.com/a/tensorflow.org/g/tfprobability/c/KouBOt9HQa8).
-I think (supported by this link) it can't be done unless we invert the normalizing flow.
-This could be done because the transformation is invertible but then the question is whether the inverse has a closed-form solution (probably no).
-I believe that finding a good way to invert the transformation is **critical** because this allows to find the probability of something under $q_K$, which is the entire point of having an invertible transformation (e.g., in GAN, we didn't have to do this).
-- Potential functions 2, 3 and 4 extend indefinitely?
-Did the authors set some cutoff value?
+- *Tapering.* By definition, potential functions 2, 3 and 4 extend indefinitely in the horizontal direction.
+I created a tapering mask to resolve this issue.

-Hyper-parameters:
+### Questions

+- How to evalute $q_K(z_K)$ for some arbitrary $z_K$?
+Interesting conversation [here](https://groups.google.com/a/tensorflow.org/g/tfprobability/c/KouBOt9HQa8).

+### Hyperparameters

 - 100 layers of planar flows
 - 1000 samples from $q_K$ to estimate KL
 - Adam with a learning rate of 2e-3
-- 10000 gradient steps (less than 5 minutes)
+- 30000 gradient steps

+### Plots

+- First image: unnormalized true density
+- Second image: empirical learned density
+- Third image: sampled points after the $n$-th layer

 Potential function $U_1$: